 Babiana sambucina ssp. longibracteata Photos taken by Bob Rutemoeller September 2006 near Nieuwoudtville.

 Babiana spp.
 Photos below are of pictures of Babianas not identified to the species level.
 Photos by Mary Sue Ittner taken near Nieuwoudtville.

 Babiana vanzijliae The first photo from Mary Sue Ittner shows this species blooming in mass near Nieuwoudtville August 2001.
-Also in the picture is Hesperantha pauciflora and an unidentified Spiloxene, possibly Spiloxene serrata.
+Also in the picture is Hesperantha pauciflora and an unidentified pauridia (syn. spiloxene), possibly Pauridia serrata ssp. albiflora.
 Photos 2-4 were taken by by Mary Sue Ittner and Bob Rutemoeller September 2006.
 Photos 5-6 were taken by Cameron McMaster September 2011.